Covering these three aspects of global shipping will help close the sale.

 Based on where your customers are located, make sure you’re displaying the landed costs in a format they expect and understand, including the correct currency.
 Any confusion around taxes and other costs could increase shopping cart abandonment not to mention hurt your brand’s reputation.

 Indeed, managing these controls and settings across all locales is a big task and the ability to comply with local and regional duties and tax may be complex.
-A next generation solution can help walk you through defining and presenting your shipping tiers in a way that works for your business, while providing your customers the best delivery options for them at a cost that meets expectations.
+A next generation e-commerce solution can help walk you through defining and presenting your shipping tiers in a way that works for your business, while providing your customers the best delivery options for them at a cost that meets expectations.

 Cloud-based, SaaS systems like Flow can simplify the operation by providing flexible, customizable options by country or market for landed costs and shipping so that your business can compete with local ones.
 If you’re ready to solve your international shipping problem, schedule a demo of the Flow console today.